-Students will be largely grouped by ability, and in all groups participate in peer and group activities, completing regular peer and self-assessment activities.
+Students will be largely be placed in mixed- ability classes and in all groups participate in peer and group activities, completing regular peer and self-assessment activities.

 100% Examination

 At the end of Year 11 students will sit two exam papers for English Language, totalling 31⁄2 hours of examination.
 Both exam papers will test reading and writing skills, and students will be expected to respond to unseen texts.